-Activities The Great Outdoors Drones Banned in National, State, and Local Parks Drones affect climbers, wildlife, rescues, and visitor experiences Share PINTEREST Email Print Ryan Lusher/Getty Images The Great Outdoors Climbing Basics Gear Health & Safety Highest Mountains Hiking Skiing Snowboarding Surfing Paddling Fishing Sailing Scuba Diving & Snorkeling By Stewart Green Stewart Green Stewart M. Green is a lifelong climber from Colorado who has written more than 20 books about hiking and rock climbing.
+Activities The Great Outdoors Drones Banned in National, State, and Local Parks Drones affect climbers, wildlife, rescues, and visitor experiences Share PINTEREST Email Print Ryan Lusher/Getty Images The Great Outdoors Climbing Basics Gear Highest Mountains Skiing Snowboarding Surfing Paddling Fishing Sailing Scuba Diving & Snorkeling By Stewart Green Stewart Green Stewart M. Green is a lifelong climber from Colorado who has written more than 20 books about hiking and rock climbing.
 Learn about our Editorial Process Updated on 02/08/19 Darren Knezek, a climber and owner of Mountainworks in Provo, Utah, related his encounter with a drone last autumn while climbing Cottontail Tower at the Fisher Towers near Moab.
 A drone flew within a few feet of Darren while he was leading high on the spire, not only distracting him but also ticking him off.
 He gave an earful to the drone’s owner at the Fisher Tower’s parking lot and trailhead and told him that if the drone had got too close to him he would have knocked it down.
 Drones Banned in Yosemite National Park In early May 2014, the National Park Service issued a press release about the use of drones in California’s Yosemite National Park.
 Park spokesman Scott Gediman said that federal regulations ban the use of unmanned aircraft in national parks.
 Yet every day there are drones flying around the Valley, buzzing climbers, soaring over meadows, flying near cliffs, as well as disrupting other park user’s experiences of the iconic national park.
 Reasons for Drone Ban The park posted on its Yosemite National Park Facebook page on Friday, May 2, 2014: “Drones have been witnessed filming climbers ascending climbing routes, filming views above tree-tops, and filming aerial footage of the park.
 Drones can be extremely noisy and can impact the natural soundscape.
 Drones can also impact the wilderness experience.”
 The park also points out that drones “impact the wilderness experience for other visitors creating an environment that is not conducive to wilderness travel;” interferes with emergency rescue operations and distracts rescue personnel; and have “negative impacts on wildlife nearby,” especially nesting peregrine falcons.
 Banned in Parks by Federal Law Drones, officially called Unmanned Aircraft Systems, are prohibited within all national parkland boundaries by regulations in the Code of Federal Regulations Thirty Six CFR 2.17(a)(3), which states: “‘…delivering or retrieving a person or object by parachute, helicopter, or other airborne means, except in emergencies involving public safety or serious property loss, or pursuant to the terms and conditions of a permit’ is illegal.
 This applies to drones of all shapes and sizes.”
 Illegal in Colorado Springs Parks A couple days ago I was at the Garden of the Gods early in the morning to do some photographs and stopped to talk with park ranger Snook Cipolletti at the parking lot where he was picking up trash.
 Snook said that the day before a man had asked him if he could fly a drone in the park.
 No, Snook told him, it was illegal to fly drones in the natural parks at Colorado Springs.
 He told the man that there were lots of green lawn parks in the city where he could legally fly his toy.
 Drones Adversely Affect Wildlife The reasons they are not allowed at the Garden were the same ones given by Yosemite National Park.
 Snook noted that the drones impacted the park visitor’s experience as well as wildlife.
 He said a wildlife biologist with the Colorado Division of Wildlife asked him a couple weeks before if drones were banned at Garden of the Gods since they impacted the nesting prairie falcons as well as white-throated swifts.
 Disturbing Peace and Quiet for Climbers So far, we have gone over great and logical reasons to ban drones in parklands and many climbing areas in the United States.
 There are, however, other issues.
 Drones buzzing around, taking photos and videos or just flying for the fun of the ground pilot, are an annoyance to other park users, disturbing the serenity, peace, and quiet that most visitors, including rock climbers and mountaineers, enjoy.
 Intruding on Personal Privacy There is also the issue of personal privacy and drones.
 Many don't want a drone flying near them taking photographs or filming a video without their consent.
 It’s one thing if a tourist on the paved parkway below South Gateway Rock or in El Cap Meadow is taking photographs of someone, even with a long lens, climbing on the cliff above but to have an intrusive drone hovering near a climber and taking close-up images…that’s quite another beast.
 Parklands Need to Protect Rights of Visitors and Wildlife The recent use of drones by private citizens has opened a whole new world.
 I’m glad that management agencies like the National Park Service and the City of Colorado Springs Department of Parks, Recreation, and Cultural Services are not afraid to protect our privacy rights, the rights of wildlife, natural soundscapes, and wilderness and park experiences by enacting and enforcing laws prohibiting the use of drones.